Epigenetics of anxiety and stress–related disorders

-Epigenetics of anxiety and stress–related disorders is the field studying the relationship between epigenetic modifications of genes and anxiety and stress-related disorders, including mental health disorders such as generalized anxiety disorder (GAD), post-traumatic stress disorder, obsessive-compulsive disorder (OCD), and more.
+Epigenetics of anxiety and stress-related disorders is the field studying the relationship between epigenetic modifications of genes and anxiety and stress-related disorders, including mental health disorders such as generalized anxiety disorder (GAD), post-traumatic stress disorder (PTSD), obsessive–compulsive disorder (OCD), and others.
 These changes can lead to transgenerational stress inheritance.
 Epigenetic modifications play a role in the development and heritability of these disorders and related symptoms.
-For example, regulation of the hypothalamus-pituitary-adrenal axis by glucocorticoids plays a major role in stress response and is known to be epigenetically regulated.
+For example, regulation of the hypothalamic–pituitary–adrenal axis (HPA) by glucocorticoids plays a major role in the stress response and is known to be epigenetically regulated.

-As of 2015 most work has been done in animal models in laboratories, and little work has been done in humans; the work is not yet applicable to clinical psychiatry.
-Stress-induced epigenetic changes, particularly to genes that effect the hypothalamic–pituitary–adrenal (HPA) axis, persist into future generations, negatively impacting the capacity of offspring to adapt to stress.
-Early life experiences, even when generations removed, can cause permanent epigenetic modifications of DNA resulting in changes in gene expression, endocrine function and metabolism.
-These heritable epigenetic modifications include DNA methylation of the promoter regions of genes that affect sensitivity to stress.
+As of 2015, most work had been done in animal models in laboratories, and little work had been done in humans; the work was not yet applicable to clinical psychiatry.
+Stress-induced epigenetic changes, particularly to genes that affect the HPA axis, persist into future generations, negatively impacting the capacity of offspring to adapt to stress.
+Early-life experiences, even when generations removed, can cause permanent epigenetic modifications of DNA packaging, resulting in changes in gene expression, endocrine function, and metabolism.
+Heritable epigenetic modifications include DNA methylation of the promoter regions of genes that affect sensitivity to stress.